Nimiauredhel/RaffleApp/README.md

 # Raffle App
-### What is it?
+## What is it?
 A simple desktop app for managing raffles with a so called "pity" mechanic (extra tickets for past losses), featuring Twitch integration for running a bot and letting chatters sign themselves up.
 Uses AvaloniaUI over .NET C#, and SQLite because why the hell not.
 My first time writing a Twitch bot and using Avalonia so it might not be top notch software, but it definitely works!
 ## How do I use it?
+### Installation
+Currently you have to build the app yourself.
+Any .NET IDE such as Visual Studio or Rider should work, given a couple minutes to download the various dependencies.
+I'll add actual releases soon, together with some of the more important missing featuers.
+### Usage
+1. Add participants to the current raffle.
+This can either be done with the provided Twitch integration, or manually via a text box.
-Add participants to the current raffle, and push the big "Start Raffle!" button to watch as the app does some shuffling and elimination to select a winner.
+2. Push the big "Start Raffle!" button to watch as the app does some shuffling and elimination to select a winner.
 Each participant gets one ticket, plus as many tickets as the number of their "consecutive losses".
 When a raffle is over, the winner has their "consecutive losses" zeroed, while every other participant has it incremented by one.
 This mechanic is intended for situations where you'd like to favor people who keep showing up to raffles but haven't had a win.